ckacy01/Researcher-Data-Integration/README.md

 The main goal of this project is to automate the retrieval and integration of academic data from Google Scholar using the SerpApi, enabling efficient updates to institutional research databases without manual intervention
 ## Key functionalities
 - Authenticate and perform GET requests to the Google Scholar Author API via SerpApi.
-- Parse JSON responses into Java objects using org.json.
+- Parse JSON responses into Java objects using Jackson.
 - Implement MVC pattern with Spring Boot for handling API interactions, data processing, and views.
 - Integrate fetched data (for 2 researchers and 3 articles each) into a PostgreSQL database, handling pagination and errors.
 - Basic error handling for API limits, network issues, and database operations.